buraglio/resume/Nick-Buraglio-Resume.md

 - Provide prototyping, support, assessment, and expertise for disruptive technologies.

-- Act as security strategist for internal and externally facing networking and services.
+- Act as security strategist for internal and externally facing services.

 - Guide framework and policy on change management process.